UMD-CS-STICs/CMSC388J-f19/projects/p3/README.md

 - 15 pts - 5 pts for each correctly created `Model`
 - 5 pts - Secret key created and set
-- 5 pts - All required details for blog posts are visible on index page, and content synopsis is limited to 250 characters
+- 5 pts - All required details for blog posts are visible on index page, and content synopsis is limited to 250 characters, and link to index page at `/` exists.
-- 5 pts - All required details for blog posts are visible on user page, and content synopsis is limited to 250 characters if longer.
+- 5 pts - All required details for blog posts are visible on user page, and content synopsis is limited to 250 characters, and link to index page at `/` exists
 - 5 pts - All required details for comments and the current post are visible on post detail page.
-- 5 pts - Redirects after a post request to avoid the "resend data again?" prompt
+- 5 pts - Redirects after a post requests to avoid the "resend data again?" prompt
 - 5 pts - Dates formatted similarly to `September 01, 2019`.
 - 5 pts - `__repr__` method implemented for each `Model`